Jason Clemence head shot

 About

-Jason Clemence is Associate Professor of Humanities and Education at Regis College, where he also serves as Student Teaching Placement Supervisor and as advisor for the Film Studies Minor.
-Dr. Clemence teaches classes in writing, introductory literature, British literature, film history and theory, and humanities pedagogy.
-His research interests include: psychoanalytic/feminist film theory, the Victorian novel, and intersections of style and grammar in the college writing classroom.
+Jason Clemence is Associate Professor of English and Film Studies at Regis College, where he also serves as Humanities Department Chair and as advisor for the Film Studies Minor.
+Dr. Clemence teaches classes in writing, introductory literature, British literature, film history and theory, historical/dystopian fiction, and humanities pedagogy.
+His research interests include: psychoanalytic/feminist film theory, the Victorian novel, narratives of cultural anxiety, and intersections of style and grammar in the college writing classroom.

 Education